watchep/watchep.github.io/_posts/2023-02-17-watchep-student-applications-open.markdown

 ---

 We are pleased to announce that the selection process for the 2023-2025 WATCHEP training cohort has started.
-The training program is intended to provide opportunities for students in computational high-energy physics from a [group of six Western universities](\about).
+The 2-year training program is intended to provide opportunities for students in computational high-energy physics from a [group of six Western universities](\about).
 Please visit the ["Apply" tab](/apply) in the top menu for information and access to the application form.
-All submissions received before March 1, 2023 will be considered for selection.
+All submissions received before March 1, 2023 will be considered for selection to the cohort starting on April 1, 2023.

 Selected student trainees will join a cohort in a dedicated online curriculum and hands-on development at the annual summer school.
 They will then work with a university and laboratory mentor on a project in computational high-energy physics.